unkcpz/zpcknu-blog/content/posts/QNA-CM.md

 size as a variable.

-Additional to the long interaction range, there are some non-negligible reasons which may be the source of soft modes[2] no matter we use frozen phonon or DFTP
+Additional to the long interaction range, there are some non-negligible reasons which may be the source of soft modes[^softmode] no matter we use frozen phonon or DFTP
 methods:
 - If the crystal is magnetic, and there exists some phonon-magnetic coupling, the phonon dispersion curves may depend whether one treats the crystal as non-magnetic, or ferro-, or antiferromagnetically.
 - If in the crystal exhibits strong electron correlation, then the electronic band structures, and phonons must be calculated within the LDA+U, or GGA+U approach.